-WHAT HAPPENS IF THE MEDIA OR PUBLIC IS IMPROPERLY EXCLUDED FROM A MEETING OR OTHER VIOLATIONS OF THE OPEN MEETING LAWS OCCUR?
+Q: WHAT HAPPENS IF THE MEDIA OR PUBLIC IS IMPROPERLY EXCLUDED FROM A MEETING OR OTHER VIOLATIONS OF THE OPEN MEETING LAWS OCCUR?

-A • Excluding the media or public from a meeting that has not been properly closed subjects the public body or the members involved to: (a) prosecution as a Class 2 misdemeanor punishable by a maximum sentence of 30 days in jail, a \$500 fine or both; or (b) a reprimand by the Open Meeting Commission ("OMC").
+A: Excluding the media or public from a meeting that has not been properly closed subjects the public body or the members involved to: (a) prosecution as a Class 2 misdemeanor punishable by a maximum sentence of 30 days in jail, a \$500 fine or both; or (b) a reprimand by the Open Meeting Commission ("OMC").
 The same penalties apply if the agenda for the meeting is not properly posted, or other open meeting violations occur.

 Also, action taken during any meeting that is not open or has not been properly noticed could, if challenged, be declared null and void.
-It could even result in personal liability for members of the governing body involved, depending upon the action taken.

-HOW ARE ISSUES REFERRED TO THE OPEN MEETINGS COMMISSION ("OMC")?
+Q: HOW ARE ISSUES REFERRED TO THE OPEN MEETINGS COMMISSION ("OMC")?

-A. Persons alleging violations of the open meetings laws must make their complaints with law enforcement officials in the county where the offense occurred.
+Persons alleging violations of the open meetings laws must make their complaints with law enforcement officials in the county where the offense occurred.
 After a signed and notarized complaint is made under oath, and any necessary investigation is conducted, the State's Attorney may: (a) prosecute the case as a misdemeanor; (b) find that the matter has no merits and file a report with the Attorney General for statistical purposes; or (c) forward the complaint to the OMC for a determination.
-The OMC is comprised of five State's Attorneys appointed by the Attorney General.
+The OMC is comprised of five State's Attorneys or Deputy State's Attorneys appointed by the Attorney General.
 The OMC examines whether a violation has occurred and makes written public findings explaining its reasons.
 If you have questions on the procedures or status of a pending case, you may contact the Attorney General's Office at 605-773-3215 to talk to an assistant for the OMC.
 Procedures for the OMC are posted on the website for the Office of Attorney General. http://atg.sd.gov/.

-WHAT DOES THE TERM "SOVEREIGN POWER" MEAN?
+• WHAT DOES THE TERM "SOVEREIGN POWER" MEAN?

-The open meetings laws do not define this term, but it generally means the power to levy taxes, impose penalties, make special assessments, create ordinances, abate nuisances, regulate the conduct of others, or perform other traditional government functions.
+A: The open meetings laws do not define this term, but it generally means the power to levy taxes, impose penalties, make special assessments, create ordinances, abate nuisances, regulate the conduct of others, or perform other traditional government functions.
 The term may include the exercise of many other governmental functions.
 If an entity is unclear whether it is exercising "sovereign power" it should consult with legal counsel.

-MAY AGENDA ITEMS BE CONSIDERED IF THEY ARE ADDED LESS THAN 24 HOURS BEFORE A MEETING?
+ADED LESS THAN 24 HOURS BEFORE A MEETING?